ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 As long as you're getting different senses to play off each other in interesting and pleasing ways, you're doing it right.
 This technique isn't something that requires hours of thought or tons of deep mystic training.
-Just ask yourself what sounds like a hot compliment to an already hot idea, and you're on your way.
+Just ask yourself what sounds like a hot complement to an already hot idea, and you're on your way.
 Part of getting better at this whole process is just playing it by ear and figuring out what makes you coom the hardest.